kubesphere/website/content/en/docs/faq/access-control/add-kubernetes-namespace-to-kubesphere-workspace.md

    ![user-projects](/images/docs/faq/access-control-and-account-management/add-exisiting-namespaces-to-a-kubesphere-workspace/user-projects.jpg)

-2. The workspace created through kubectl does not belong to any workspace.
+2. The namespace created through kubectl does not belong to any workspace.
 Click the three dots on the right and select **Assign Workspace**.

    ![assign-workspace](/images/docs/faq/access-control-and-account-management/add-exisiting-namespaces-to-a-kubesphere-workspace/assign-workspace.jpg)